 The BAS designs tested in this study are based on a previous MoDOT report that created alternative and cost efficient BASs based on 50% soil support.
 The new design alternatives meet all serviceability requirements and the new 20 ft.
 CIP and 25 ft.
-CIP BASs have a projected cost savings of 22% and 30% respectively, compared to the current MoDOT BAS designs.
+CIP BASs (without sleeper slabs) have a projected cost savings of 22% to 30%, compared to the current MoDOT BAS designs.
 The PCPS BAS offers many advantages and is economically feasible when compared to the proposed CIP options.